lumberger22/flashcards/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented required features:
+Here's a walkthrough of implemented features:

 ![](walkthrough.gif)